m-lab/website/_pages/tests/iprs.md

 ## Data

-The route trace data is in the iprs_data1 data series.
+The route trace data is in the `iprs_data1` table.
-It is provided in a schema called iprs1 that is purposely compatible with the [scamper1 schema](https://www.measurementlab.net/tests/traceroute/scamper1/).
+It is provided in a schema called `iprs1` that is purposely compatible with the [`scamper1` schema](https://www.measurementlab.net/tests/traceroute/scamper1/).
-The scamper1 schema is used for M-Lab's extensive existing Traceroute data set, and iprs1 is designed to ease users' ability to conduct queries across both data sets.
+The `scamper1` schema is used for M-Lab's extensive existing Traceroute data set, and `iprs1` is designed to ease users' ability to conduct queries across tables from both data sets.

-There are nonethless differences between iprs1 and scamper1:
+There are nonethless differences between `iprs1` and `scamper1`:

-* An iprs1 route trace is not towards a single destination address, but towards a destination prefix (currently, for IPv4, a /24 prefix)
+* An `iprs1` route trace is not towards a single destination address, but towards a destination prefix (currently, for IPv4, a /24 prefix)
-* iprs1's **id** field allows IPRS data to be selected by snapshot, as indicated in the iprs_index1 table.
+* `iprs1`'s **id** field allows IPRS data to be selected by snapshot, as indicated in the `iprs_index1` table.
-* For the following data types that call for an integer value, iprs1 uses the INTEGER data type whereas scamper1 uses FLOAT:
+* For the following data types that call for an integer value, `iprs1` uses the INTEGER data type whereas `scamper1` uses FLOAT:
   * raw.CycleStart.**ID**
   * raw.CycleStart.**start_time**
   * raw.Tracelb.**userid**